 You will fall in love with the amazing shopping scene of Siem Reap!
-There are plenty art galleries, cute boutiques and outdoor markets, where you can find gorgeous value-for-money goods, dedicated to Cambodian craftsmanship (ceramics, silverware, stone carvings, silks, etc.) as well as lovely paintings, souvenirs, gorgeous natural handbags and clothes.
+There are plenty of art galleries, cute boutiques and outdoor markets, where you can find gorgeous value-for-money goods, dedicated to Cambodian craftsmanship (ceramics, silverware, stone carvings, silks, etc.) as well as lovely paintings, souvenirs, gorgeous natural handbags and clothes.
 Don’t miss the chance to stroll around the cute adorable shops in the Old town.
 Angkor Night Market and The Old Marked (Psar Chas), located along Siem Reap River are a must visit.
 Made in Cambodia is another lovely market, worth visiting.
-If you are interested in authentic Khmer handicrafts, homeware and textiles, head to Artisans d’Angkor, a beautiful art & craft center with numerous workshops, providing employment to over 1 000 local artisans.
+If you are interested in authentic Khmer handcrafts, homeware and textiles, head to Artisans d’Angkor, a beautiful art & craft center with numerous workshops, providing employment to over 1 000 local artisans.

 Since we’re not huge fans of shopping malls, we haven’t visited any of them.
-However if you prefer this option for shopping, ckeck out Lucky Mall (the most popular in Siem Reap), Angkor Trade Center and King’s Road Angkor, a dining & shopping village.
+However if you prefer this option for shopping, check out Lucky Mall (the most popular in Siem Reap), Angkor Trade Center and King’s Road Angkor, a dining & shopping village.

 Nightlife in Siem Reap

 Who knew that this Cambodian small temple town had such a fabulous night life?
-We strolled around Pub Street in the evening, and absolutely adored the lively atmosphere there.
+We strolled around Pub Street in the evening and absolutely adored the lively atmosphere there.
 A great mix of cafes, bars, pubs and restaurants with happy smiling people, having fun and enjoying a great time in Siem Reap : )

 Exploring the ruins of Angkor Wat

-Exploring the ruins of Angkor Wat with your little ones is not a mission impossible.
-It’s an exquisite and unforgettable experience of a lifetime for both parents and kids!
+Exploring the ruins of Angkor Wat with your little ones is not a mission impossible!
+It’s an exquisite and unforgettable experience of a lifetime for both parents and kids.
 There is somethings truly magical about this place, that just captures your heart.
 The history, the stunning nature, the breathtakingly beautiful temples and monasteries….
-I still have no words to describe it.
+I still have no words to describe it!
 What I really know, is that taking your kids on this amazing adventure of a lifetime, is one of the best gifts you can give themselves.
-We are beyond happy that we managed to show our two monkeys (aged 8 and 5) one of the wonders of the world.
+We are beyond+ happy that we managed to show our two monkeys (aged 8 and 5) one of the wonders of the world.
 They enjoyed every minute of this incredible journey and appreciated the beauty of this majestic place.
 So proud of them!